saitejesh-cyber/trust-before-intelligence-book/manuscript/05_chapter_4_foundation_layers.md

 "The board wants agents that *work*," Sarah corrected.
 "The scheduling agent failed because it couldn't see real-time data.
 The clinical assistant failed because it couldn't search semantically.
 The referral agent failed because it couldn't traverse relationships.
 Same root cause every time: infrastructure can't deliver what agents need."

 She circled FOUNDATION in green.
 "We fix that first.
 Layers 1 and 2.
 Four weeks.
-Then—and only then—we build intelligence on top."
+Then and only then we build intelligence on top."

 The room was quiet.
 Then Swapna nodded.
 "Show me the storage gaps."